Warnings for Drizalma Sprinkle

 Risk Summary

 Data from the published literature report the presence of duloxetine in human milk (see Data).
-There are no data on the effect of duloxetine on the breastfed infant or on milk production.
-The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for duloxetine delayed-release capsules and any potential adverse effects on the breastfed child from the duloxetine delayed-release capsules or from the underlying maternal condition.
+There are reports of sedation, poor feeding, and poor weight gain in infants exposed to duloxetine through breast milk (see Clinical Considerations).
+There are no data on the effect of duloxetine on milk production.
+The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for DRIZALMA SPRINKLE and any potential adverse effects on the breastfed child from DRIZALMA SPRINKLE or from the underlying maternal condition.

 Data